thomase1234/esphome-fake-xemex-csmb/README.md

 ### Wiring

+Note that this show the wiring that I created.
+Other configurations are possible.

 Power: I removed the micro-usb plug from an old USB cable and looked for the Ground (GND) and +5V wires.
 Using a bread board

 - connect the GND wire from the USB cable to both a GND Pin on the ESP32 and the GND Pin on the RS485.